Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs-checkpointstore-blob/src/samples/README.md

-# Azure Event Hubs Checkpoint Store client library samples for Java
+# Azure Event Hubs Checkpoint Store client library for Java - Samples

 Azure Event Hubs Checkpoint Store samples are a set of self-contained Java programs that demonstrate interacting with Azure Event Hubs Checkpoint Store using the client library.